-Compared to an extensive landline system, VOIP is generally cheaper, both in setup and in monthly/yearly fees.
-VOIP is a great alternative to landlines for SMBs, especially, as it can help to free up much-needed budget for other projects.
+Compared to an extensive landline system, VoIP is generally cheaper, both in setup and in monthly/yearly fees.
+VoIP is a great alternative to landlines for SMBs because it can help to free up much-needed budget for other projects.
 It’s also easy to scale up or down, depending on the needs of your business, and offers a range of features to optimize the experience.

-VOIP calls are crystal clear and indistinguishable from landline phone calls, with 99.9% uptime.
+VoIP calls are crystal clear and indistinguishable from landline phone calls, with 99.9% uptime.
 It does, however, require a high-speed connection.
 Therefore, if your office is located in a rural area without stable internet or is prone to power outages, it may not be as effective a solution for you.
-If your team regularly has to work from home or take calls while on the road or on-site with a client, the accessibility and mobility of VOIP makes it more convenient.
+If your team regularly has to work from home or take calls while on the road or on-site with a client, the accessibility and mobility of VoIP make it more convenient.

-Once you’ve decided to move on from a traditional landline system, getting your office set up for VOIP is simple.
+Once you’ve decided to move on from a traditional landline system, it’s easy to set up your office for a VoIP phone system.
 And with the help of a trusted and experienced managed services provider, it’s even simpler.
 An MSP like Net3 IT can work with you every step of the way, from decision-making to installation and training.

-Your MSP can ensure that VOIP is working once the new phones or adapters are installed, and provide instruction on making calls, navigating menu options, and using VOIP via mobile.
+Your MSP can ensure that VoIP is working once the new phones or adapters are installed.
+They’ll also provide instruction on making calls, navigating menu options, and using VoIP via mobile.

 In the event you need an upgrade or help with a technical issue, your MSP can provide the necessary troubleshooting and implementation assistance.